tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/local-randomization.md

 The output shows that there are 1297 observations in total, with a default polynomial order of 0 and a uniform kernel.
 It also shows that there are 1000 simulations used, the null hypothesis tested (by default $\tau_{0} = 0$) and the randomization mechanism is by default fixed margins randomization.

+The middle part of the output shows the distribution of the observations left and right of the cutoff.
+There are 595 control and 702 treated observations, but in the chosen window there are only 63 elections below the cutoff and 57 above.

+The mean difference of 9.167 is the difference between the mean of outcome above cutoff and the mean of outcome below the cutoff.
+It shows the difference of Democratic vote shares in election where the party wins (53.235%) and the Democratic vote shares in elections where the party loses (44.068%).
+It highlights the importance of a cutoff value of 50% on the election outcome.

+The p-value shows that we can reject the null hypothesis, suggesting a significant impact of the incumbency status on future vote shares.

 {{% tip %}}
-Kernel type can be changed with the argument `kernel`.

-Number of simulations can be changed with the `reps` argument.
+Kernel type can be changed using the `kernel` argument and number of simulations can be changed using the `reps` argument.
 {{% /tip %}}

-The middle part of the output shows the distribution of the observations left and right of the cutoff.
-There are 595 control and 702 treated observations, but in the chosen window there are only 63 elections below the cutoff and 57 above.

-The difference in means of 9.167 means that this is the difference between a Democratic vote share of 53.235% (mean of outcome above cutoff) in elections where this party barely wins, and 44.068% (mean of outcome below cutoff) in elections where the Democratic party barely loses.

-The p-value shows that we can reject the null hypothesis.

-### How to choose the window
+### Choice of window

-Manually choosing the window lacks transparency and objectivity.
+Manually choosing the window around the cutoff lacks transparency and objectivity.
 The `rdlocrand` library contains the function `rdwinselect` which selects a window.
 It takes as argument the score variable $X$ and a matrix of predetermined covariates.
 We can also set the number of simulations to 1000 by using `reps`.
 Additionally, one can use `wstep` to increase the length of the windows in fixed steps, or `wobs` to increase the window length so that the observations number increases by a minimum fixed amount every step. `wobs` = 2 means that at least 2 observations are added on each side of the cutoff in every step.

 {{% codeblock %}}
 ```R
 out <- rdwinselect(X, Z, seed = 50, reps = 1000, wobs = 2)
 summary(out)